tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 The above results indicate that algorithm [A1] is the best of the four for several reasons:

-(a) It is the second most frequent winner in all 11 cases investigated, with a score of 7 out of 11.
+- It is the second most frequent winner in all 11 cases investigated, with a score of 7 out of 11.

-(b) In order to account for the other four cases; it takes second place twice and third place twice.
+- In order to account for the other four cases; it takes second place twice and third place twice.

-(c) It has the best savings percentage of 47.83\% relative to the naive algorithm.
+- It has the best savings percentage of 47.83\% relative to the naive algorithm.

-(d) The only case in which it is on par with the naive algorithm is when all other algorithms are on par, i.e. when
+- The only case in which it is on par with the naive algorithm is when all other algorithms are on par, i.e. when
 $n = 4$ and $n = 8$.

 ### Concluding Amortized Inner-product Proof